RinwaOwuogba/avatar-arena-tutorial/Building-an-NFT-game-using-TDD-with-Hardhat.md

 Now that the happy scenarios have been tested, let's look at some undesirable scenarios:

-### 4.3.5 - Test 5: should fail to start a battle with a token sender does not own
+### 4.3.5 - Test 5: Should Fail to Start a Battle With a Token Sender Does Not Own

 We want to make sure that whoever starts a battle with an avatar owns that avatar.